Global Agenda Council on Social Innovation 2012-2014

 What the Council is doing about it

-To engage governments on a policy agenda, the Council has worked closely with the Schwab Foundation and its research partners to conduct nearly a year of analysis.
+To engage governments on a policy agenda, the Global Agenda Council on Social Innovation has worked closely with the Schwab Foundation for Social Entrepreneurship and its research partners to conduct nearly a year of analysis.
 The resulting report, Breaking the Binary: Policy Guide to Scaling Social Innovation, was launched at the first Social Innovation Summit, held in Lima, Peru, on 23 April 2013.
 Convened under the theme “Developing an Action Plan to Advance Social Innovation” and co-chaired by four Council Members, the Summit was designed to advance policy frameworks in Latin America and internationally.
 Ministers from Brazil, Colombia and Peru engaged in interactive discussions with social entrepreneurs, representatives from foundations, investors and business executives on how social innovation and social entrepreneurship can be encouraged most effectively and what the appropriate role of government should be.
-The event culminated in the launch of a national task force in collaboration with the Inter- American Development Bank and the National Confederation of Private Business Association of Peru to promote social innovation there.
+The event culminated in the launch of a national task force in collaboration with the Inter-American Development Bank and the National Confederation of Private Business Associations of Peru to promote social innovation there.

 Separate launch events of the Policy Guide to Scaling Social Innovation are planned in the United States and in the United Kingdom, in coordination with the G8 Social Investment Forum in London.